The Texas Judicial Academy is a partnership between the Texas Association of Counties and the Texas Tech University School of Law.

 This program is partially funded by a Judicial and Court Personnel Training Fund Grant administered by the Texas Court of Criminal Appeals and a Texas Traffic Safety Program grant administered by the Texas Department of Transportation.
 In accordance with the grant guidelines, judges may be reimbursed for attendance to the Fall Judicial Education Session or the Spring Judicial Education Session, up to $750 total per fiscal year.

 All travel reservations made through third party vendors (Hotels.com, Expedia.com, Booking.com, etc.) cannot be reimbursed.
-For more information on reimbursement, please call Ashley Royer at (800) 456‑5974.
+For more information on reimbursement, please contact Ashley Royer at (800) 456‑5974.

 Reimbursements must be submitted to TAC within 60 days of the event.
 Any reimbursement received after 60 days will not be reimbursed.